Home ยป Recipes ยป Appetizers ยป No Yeast Bread

 Instructions

-• Pour the buttermilk and butter into the bowl and mix with a wooden spoon.
+• Add the Wet Ingredients: Pour the buttermilk and melted butter into the bowl.
+Stir with a wooden spoon until a shaggy dough begins to form.

-• Lift the bread out of the pot using the parchment paper then wait 30 minutes before slicing it.
+• Cool Before Slicing: Carefully lift the bread out of the Dutch oven using the parchment paper.
+Let it cool for about 30 minutes before slicing and serving.

 Hi, I’m Cassandra!